splanck/vc/docs/optimization.md

 arithmetic.
 For example, an expression such as `1.0L + 2.0L` is folded to a single constant at compile time.
+Intermediate results are checked for overflow; if a computation exceeds the range of `long long` the compiler emits a `Constant overflow` diagnostic.

 The unreachable block pass scans each function and removes any instructions that cannot be reached from its `IR_FUNC_BEGIN`.
 Blocks that follow an